Using Cyber Currencies to Inflate WC Claims

 In workers’ compensation, an injured worker with multiple business enterprises (jobs or gig business) creates a more complex claim because the wages earned from ALL income sources need to be added together when calculating wage benefits.
 The rise of cyber currency apps like Venmo and CashApp creates the risk of award inflation through combining non-work and work payments into a larger benefit award.

-Apps like Venmo or CashApp are now mainstream ways to easily move money between individuals, and are often used as a way to quickly pay a gig-sized vendor.
-But these apps can cause confusion in a workers’ comp claim scenario because the recipient of Venmo payments may not be very good at book keeping, blending together personal and business payments into a single stream of income used to inflate their WC award.
+Apps like Venmo or CashApp are now mainstream ways to easily move money between individuals and are often used to quickly pay a gig-sized vendor.
+But these apps can cause confusion in a workers’ comp claim scenario because the recipient of Venmo payments may not be very good at bookkeeping, blending personal and business payments into a single stream of income used to inflate their WC award.

 The best way to describe the risk is through an example.
-Let’s talk about our injured worker “Todd” who works for a retail store, but does auto mechanic work on the side.
-He uses cyber currency app Venmo as his payment method for all of his mechanic work.
-Venmo records transactions, but does not necessarily tie payments to an invoice or tax id number. (see this helpful article about Venmo payments being considered “cash” transactions by the IRS)
+Let’s talk about our injured worker “Todd” who works for a retail store and does auto mechanic work on the side.
+He uses cyber currency app Venmo as his payment method for all his mechanic work.
+Venmo records transactions but does not necessarily tie payments to an invoice or tax id number. (see this helpful article about Venmo payments being considered “cash” transactions by the IRS)